filter

 If

-sets the necessary presample errors
+By default, filter sets the necessary presample

 Data Types: double

-uses only the latest required rows.
+larger than required, filter uses the latest required

-are separate, independent presample paths.
+Columns of U0 are separate, independent presample paths.
 The

 following conditions apply: